Invariant connections and PBW theorem for Lie groupoid pairs: Introduction

-It should be noted that, although we characterize the connection forms on all equivariant principal bundles $\frac{\L\times_M\U}{\A}$ over $\L/\A$ induced from a Lie groupoid pair $(\L,\A)$ and a morphism $\varphi:\A\to\U$ (the main case being that of an $\A$-module $E$ seen as a morphism $\A\to \fb(E)$), we only obtain a cohomological obstruction to their existence for \emph{transitive} $\U$ (see Proposition \ref{prop:atiyah-class-transitive-case}).
-Indeed, in that case, the obstruction lies in $H^1(\A,(\ll/\aa)^*\otimes \varphi^*\uu_0)$ where $\uu_0$ is the isotropy subalgebroid of the Lie algebroid $\uu$ of $\U$.
-In order to make sense of this obstruction in the general case, we would need towork in the context of representations up to homotopy, which we reserve for later work.
+It should be noted that, although we characterize the connection forms on $\L$-equivariant principal $\U$-bundles $P$ over a homogeneous space $\L/\A$ for all Lie pairs $(\L,\A)$ and all Lie groupoids $\U$ (see Definition~\ref{defn:epb} and Theorem~\ref{thm:general}), we only obtain a cohomological obstruction to their existence for \emph{transitive} $\U$ (see Proposition \ref{prop:atiyah-class-transitive-case}).
+Indeed, in that case, the obstruction lies in $H^1(\A,(\ll/\aa)^*\otimes P(\uu_0))$ where $\uu_0$ is the isotropy subalgebroid of the Lie algebroid $\uu$ of $\U$.
+In order to make sense of this obstruction in the general case, we would need to work in the context of representations up to homotopy, which we reserve for later work.

 Provided that the Atiyah class of $(\L,\A) $ is zero, we construct successively: \begin{enumerate} \item An $\L$-invariant fibrewise affine connection on the fibered manifold $\L/\A \to M$.